sasha-alias/sqltabs/README.md

         npm install electron-prebuilt -g

-3. Install jsx - react javascript extension the application written with:
+3. Install jsx - react javascript extension the application is written with:

         npm install -g jsx

-4. Get the code and install dependencies:
+4. Get the code, install dependencies and build the application:

         git clone https://github.com/sasha-alias/sqltabs
         cd sqltabs
         npm install --target=$(electron -v | sed s/v//)

-5. Build the application itself:
+5. Run the application:

+        electron .

+When you make changes in the source code under *src/* directory it's enough to rebuild only application with the command:

         jsx src/ build/

-6. Run the application:

-        electron .

-When you make changes in the source code under *src/* directory you need to repeat the last 2 steps.
 During the development it's convenient to have launched in the separate session the following:

         jsx --watch src/ build/

-Thus you can skip a manual execution of step 5.
+Thus you can skip a manual rebuild.
 The code will be rebuild automatically on changes.

 Contributions are welcome.